King Edward VI School, Southampton: Traditions and day-to-day life

-The school is divided up into 6 houses all bearing the name of ex pupils or founders: William Capon, Thomas Lake, Thomas Lawrence, Edward Reynolds, Joshua Sylvester and Isaac Watts.
-Each year the houses compete for points in order to win the Allen Grant Trophy.

-The school motto is Dieu et mon droit (French for God and my right, referring to the monarch's divine right to govern) and is generally used as the motto of the British monarch.
+The school motto is Dieu et mon droict (French for God and my right, referring to the monarch's divine right to govern) and is generally used as the motto of the British monarch.
 Originally it was spelled Dieut et mon droict, the Early Modern French spelling, but later the 't' in "Dieut" was dropped in accordance with present French orthography.
-The 'c' in droict was also dropped.
 In the 1970s the motto was 'Pax Huic Domui', 'Peace to this House' (traditionally the words a priest says when visiting a sick person).
 The school hymn is Our God, Our Help in Ages Past, written by a famous former pupil, Isaac Watts.
 The clock tower at the Civic Centre, Southampton plays the same tune at 4, 8, and 12 o'clock, after it has chimed the hour.

 In 2011, 100% of pupils achieved 5+ A*-C GCSEs (or equivalent) including English and maths, with 85% achieving all English Baccalaureate subjects.
 The average fifth year student was entered for 11.2 qualifications.

-A newsletter, KonnEctionS, is published each term and stresses the highlights and achievements of the school and its members that have occurred in the previous four months.
-An online bulletin is also sent to parents using the e-portal on a regular basis through each term to ensure that events are publicised.
-The website also publishes news about achievements and events and is updated weekly.
-The school publishes two formal reports.
-The Annual Review provides a detailed summary of the achievements of the school.
-A copy is given to all parents in September after Speech Day.
-Sotoniensis is an annual publication of the school's main social, charitable and arts events.
-Published in October, it aims to provide a record of all that has taken place in the previous year, and has articles covering trips, expeditions, sports results, theatre productions, etc. The Edwardian is a biannual publication for and about alumni of King Edward's (known as Edwardians, or OEs).

 As well as a main playing field, and an area of artificial turf large enough to accommodate 12 tennis courts, King Edward's owns 33 acre of sports grounds called Wellington on the edge of Southampton, where there is a water based astro pitch, along with netball courts, tennis courts, and a large number of grass pitches.